apache/beam-site/src/documentation/sdks/euphoria.md

     .output();
 // countOfAnimalNamesByLength wil contain [ KV.of(1, 1L), KV.of(3, 2L), KV.of(4, 1L), KV.of(5, 1L), KV.of(8, 1L) ]
 ```
-Note that the provided `CombinableReduceFunction` have to be associative and commutative to be truly combinable.
+Note that the provided `CombinableReduceFunction` has to be associative and commutative to be truly combinable.
 So it can be used to compute partial results before shuffle.
 And then merge partial result to one.
-That is why simple `Stream::count` from previous example will not work correctly.
+That is why simple `Stream::count` will not work in this example unlike in the previous one.

 Euphoria aims to make code easy to write and read.
 Therefore some support to write combinable reduce functions in form of `Fold` or folding function is already there.
 It allows user to supply only the reduction logic (`BinaryFunction`) and creates `CombinableReduceFunction` out of it.
 Supplied `BinaryFunction` still have to be associative.
 ```java